awpala/my-omscs-notes/cs-6200/08-P3L2-memory-management.md

 The **memory management unit (MMU)** uses the page table entry not only to perform the virtual-address-to-physical-address translation, but also relies on the aforementioned bits to establish the **validity** of the memory access operation.

-If the hardware (i.e., memory management unit (mmu)) determines that a requested memory access operation cannot be performed, it generates a **page fault**; in this case, the CPU places an **error code** on the kernel stack and the generates a **trap** into the operating system kernel.
+If the hardware (i.e., memory management unit (MMU)) determines that a requested memory access operation cannot be performed, it generates a **page fault**; in this case, the CPU places an **error code** on the kernel stack and the generates a **trap** into the operating system kernel.

 Consequently, this generates a **page fault handler**, which determines the appropriate action to perform based on the error code and the faulting address that generated the error.
 The key **information** included in the error code are the following:
   * Whether or not the fault was caused due to the page not being ***present***, and therefore requiring a corresponding transfer from the disk into main memory.